mryellow/knockoutjs-tokenfield/README.md

 Implements it's own KnockoutJS models for storing extra data associated with tokens, then passes this to your external model.

-Each field added to a page has it's own model for keeping track of selections.

 Tokens beginning with `_` are styled as private, can't be removed etc.

 * [Stackoverflow explaination](http://stackoverflow.com/a/24946651/2438830)

+### TODO ###

+Each field added to a page has it's own model for keeping track of selections, they are intern stored in an array of fields.
+This meta-data already exists in the DOM attached to each token and the duplication could be done away with by extending the tokenfield DOM to be observable.

 ### Install ###